-&lt;sup>6 Wood, Bradstock and James (1990) "Tagging of kahawai, Arripis tutta, in New Zealand, 1981-84.
+5 Wood, Bradstock and James (1990) "Tagging of kahawai, Arripis tutta, in New Zealand, 1981-84.

-- 55. We can compare the cumulative age frequency of kahawai from east Northland, Hauraki Gulf and Bay of Plenty collected more recently by NIWA boat ramp surveys.
-It is clear that there was a much higher proportion of large older fish in the 1980s with 50% aged over 9 years old. - 56.
-In 2001 just 11% of fish from the recreational catch in Northland were aged over 9 years old and 22% of fish from the Bay of Plenty.
-Clearly, schools of adult kahawai are not available to fishers in the Hauraki Gulf in 2001 with just 4% of fish landed by recreational anglers over 5 years old (Figure 1 left). - 57.
-There was little change in age structure of kahawai collected by NIWA in 2007.
-East Northland is almost identical and there are more fish in the 4 to 7 year old age classes in the Hauraki Gulf.
-But in the important Bay of Plenty area the age structure has weakened, with more young fish and a shift away from the 1980s base line.
-(Figure 1 right). - 58.
-We are reluctant to show the single model run selected by MFish because it fails to include the uncertainty explored using a range of assumptions.
+6 Hartill et al (2008) Length and age compositions of recreational landings of kahawai in KAH 1.

+- 49. We are reluctant to show the single model run selected by MFish because it fails to include the uncertainty explored using a range of assumptions.
 However, it does illustrate that, based on the data collected between 1990 and 2005, there has been no significant improvement in biomass since the early 1990s.
 In fact, in areas like the Hauraki Gulf, kahawai abundance has declined in the last 10 years.
-(Figure 2). - 59.
-We also are concerned that there is no data, other than commercial catch, to inform the model prior to 1990.
-These uninformed catch curve models have been leading fisheries managers astray for many years.
+(Figure 4). - 50.
+We also are concerned that there is no data other than commercial catch to inform the model prior to 1990.
+These uninformed catch curve models have been leading fishers managers astray for many years.
 After 2005 the model extrapolates what would happen at various levels of catch.
 The Ministry must have a great deal of faith in these model projections to believe that a 30 t reduction in TAC (1.4% in option 1) will result in a 20% increase in biomass.
 We certainly consider this outcome implausible.
-(Figure 2).
+(Figure 4).

-Figure 2: The stock biomass trajectory for the single model run used by MFish in the 2010 kahawai IPP, tonnes by fishing year, showing the years where the model is asked to fit CPUE and catch at age data.
+Figure 4: The stock biomass trajectory for the single model run used by MFish in the 2010 kahawai IPP, tonnes by fishing year, showing the years where the model is asked to fit CPUE and catch at age data.

-- 60. During the period where there is Catch Per Unit of Effort (CPUE) and catch at age data the model shows a slight rise in the early 1990s and a slight decline in the early 2000s.
+- 51. During the period where there is CPUE and catch at age data the model shows a slight rise in the early 1990s and a slight decline in the early 2000s.
 This is the period with the most certainty as the model is fitting to CPUE and catch at age.
-There has been no improvement in the kahawai stock since the uproar in the early 1990s saw purse seine restrictions introduced for the first time. - 61.
+There has been no improvement in the kahawai stock since the uproar in the early 1990s saw purse seine restrictions introduced for the first time. - 52.
 Non-commercial fishers do not believe that KAH 1 stocks have been at 50% virgin biomass, then or now, and therefore submit that far more decisive action is needed to rebuild the stock.